stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part1/index.md

 ### In Part 2

-We'll be starting to code along with the author and put together some of the basic building blocks for developing low latency systems with.
+We'll be starting to code and put together some of the basic building blocks for developing low latency systems with.
+Check out [part 2 here](/blog/cpp/low-latency-cpp-for-hft-part2/), now that it's published.